-m.1.4 Title and references
+17B.01.040 Title and references.

 This Document shall be known and may be cited as the "Kittitas County Shoreline Master Program."
 This document may be referred to herein as the "Program," "Master Program," "Shoreline Master Program," or "SMP."
-Definitions referenced from WAC 173-26-020 are provided in Chapter 7, including "may", "must", "shall", and "should"-and "shall" which have specific meaning for implementation of the Shoreline Management Act.
+Definitions referenced from WAC 173-26-020 are provided in Chapter 2, including "may", "must", "shall", and "should" which have specific meaning for implementation of the Shoreline Management Act.
+(Ord.
+2016-006, 2016)

-n.1.5 Public involvement process, advisory committee and agency coordination
+17B.01.050 Public involvement process, advisory committee and agency coordination.